lagdo/polr-admin/README.md

 Our goal is to provide a dashboard with advanced features for managing multiple Polr instances.

-This dashboard is packaged as a Laravel or Lumen extension.
+This dashboard is packaged as a Laravel extension.
 Firstly, it makes the package simpler since there is no need to deal with user management features.
 Then, it lets the end user choose how to integrate: in an existing Laravel application, or in a third-party Laravel admin panel.